Why you feel exhausted after a day of studying (even If you’ve been sitting all day)

 University life is fast, digital, and demanding — here’s how to protect your mental energy.

 It’s 8 PM.
 You’ve just closed your laptop after a full day of classes, group chats, and essay drafts.
-You didn’t run a marathon or leave your chair much — but somehow, you feel completely drained.
+You didn’t run a marathon or even leave your chair much — but somehow, you feel completely drained.
 You’re not alone.

 This type of tiredness has a name: mental exhaustion — the invisible burnout that hits when your brain works overtime, even if your body hasn’t moved much.